 EPO (Exclusive Provider Organization)

-Similar to HMOs, EPOs have a specified network of doctors, hospitals, and other healthcare providers where members receive their care, and most out-of-network care is not covered unless it's an emergency.
+Like HMOs, EPOs have a specified network of doctors, hospitals, and other healthcare providers where members receive their care, and most out-of-network care is not covered unless it's an emergency.
 Like a PPO, though, members are able to see a specialist without a referral from a PCP.

 Example: Justine lives and works in rural Nebraska, far from her PCP who she only sees once a year.
 This year, Justine decided she wants to start seeing a psychologist, who she would like to be able to start seeing without a referral from her PCP who she doesn't know very well.